-Dentists in Hungary are mainly located in Budapest and some border towns, while Warsaw, Krakow and Gdansk are the main destinations for dentistry in Poland.
+Dentists in Hungary are mainly located in Budapest and some border towns, while Warsaw, Krakow and Gdansk are the main destinations for dental implants in Poland.
+Bucharest in Romania is another popular option.
 All these cities have plenty of sightseeing opportunities, museums and galleries for you to visit in your free time there.

 Start searching for your clinic abroad with the help of MTC.
 Fill in your details below to get started.